Data Centers in Karlshamn

 Natural Disaster Risk

-Karlshamn has a very low natural disaster risk profile, with an overall INFORM Risk score of 2.1 out of 100 as of September 2025.
-This rating places it among the safest locations globally for critical infrastructure.
+Karlshamn is located in a region with exceptionally low risk from natural disasters, confirmed by an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This rating makes it one of the most physically secure locations globally for deploying critical IT infrastructure.